Nigeria–United States relations: Nigerian public opinion

 Recent polls show that Nigeria is a consistently pro-American country.
 In 2019, the last year in which the Pew Research Center conducted its global attitudes polling, 62% of Nigerians had favourable views of the U.S., with 23% expressing a negative view.
 Though this constituted a significant decrease in favourability from 81% in 2010, the first year in which the poll was taken.
 In 2018, 69% of Nigerians believed that the U.S. respected its people's freedoms, about the same as in 2013.
 During Obama's presidency, Pew Research found that 84% of Nigerians in 2010 had confidence in Obama to do the right thing in world affairs, decreasing to 53% between 2013 and 2014, rising to 73% in 2015, and decreasing to 63% at the end of his presidency.

 After Trump's election in the United States, a 2017 BBC World Service poll found that positive views of the U.S. increased among Nigerians from 59% (2014) to 68% rather than sharing the same decline found in many other countries, making Nigeria the country with the highest positive views of the U.S. out of any country polled.
 Throughout his presidency, Pew Research found that 58-59% of Nigerians maintained confidence in Trump to do the right thing in world affairs, the fourth highest percentage globally after Israel, the Philippines, and Kenya.
 The Washington Post and The Guardian have reported a significant Nigerian public admiration towards Trump, particularly among southern Christians and Biafran secessionists.
 Biafran secessionist group Indigenous People of Biafra (IPOB) held a parade in support of Donald Trump in January 2017.
 In November 2020, IPOB leader Nnamdi Kanu accepted an invitation to attend a Trump rally in Iowa as a special VIP guest.

 In a 2020 Gallup poll, 56% of Nigerians approved of U.S. leadership – higher than European approval of U.S. leadership, which was measured at 24%.

 Diplomatic missions

-Nigeria maintains an embassy in Washington D.C. and consulate generals in New York and Atlanta.
-The U.S. maintains an embassy in Nigeria's capital, Abuja, and a consulate general in Lagos.
 At the end of March 2022, construction began on a new consulate general campus in Lagos, which is expected to be completed in 2027 and will be the largest U.S. consulate in the world.
 Academic Peter Lewis has lamented the closure of U.S. facilities in other parts of the country, arguing that it has reduced the U.S.'s capacity for intelligence and representation.

 The U.S.–Nigeria Bilateral Commission was established in 2010 and meets regularly.
 The U.S. and Nigeria are both members of the United Nations, the International Monetary Fund, the World Bank, and the World Trade Organization, among others.
 Nigeria is also an observer to the Organization of American States.